-Pi Phi's symbol, the arrow, is always aimed up and worn over the heart to represent Pi Phi's permanent place in a member's heart.
-This arrow can also be found on Parker pens and Wrigley's gum, displaying Mrs. Wrigley's and Mrs. Parker's dedication to their sorority.
+Pi Phi’s symbol, the arrow, is always pointed upward and worn over the heart to represent Pi Phi’s permanent place in a member’s heart.

-Pi Beta Phi hosts their Kick It With Pi Phi Kickball Tournament and Pi Phiesta to raise money for its three philanthropies: the Arrowmont School of Arts and Crafts, a year-round school for education in arts; First Book, an organization that gives children from low-income families the opportunity to own their first book; and the Jeannette Rankin Foundation, an organization that provides scholarships for low income women to further their education.
-Pi Phi is also a partner in education with Alps Road Elementary in Athens where members tutor students regularly.
+Pi Beta Phi hosts their annual Pi Phi Pasta Fest and Pi Phiesta dinners to raise money for its philanthropy, the Pi Beta Phi Foundation.
+The Pi Beta Phi Foundation promotes literacy through Read > Lead > Achieve initiatives and provides scholarships to those in need.
+These Read > Lead > Achieve initiatives include The Arrowmount School of Arts and Crafts, a year round school for education in arts and First Book, an organization that donates books to children from lowincome families.
+Pi Phi is also a partner in education with Alps Road Elementary school in Athens where members tutor students regularly.

-The mission of Pi Beta Phi is to promote friendship, develop women of intellect and integrity, cultivate leadership potential and enrich lives through community service.
-There is an unmatched level of integrity, commitment to excellence and a general aura of potential that sets a Pi Phi apart from the pack.
-That's because she's a member of a premier organization with a history steeped in tradition.
+The mission of Pi Beta phi is to promote friendship, develop women of intellect and integrity, cultivate leadership potential, and enrich lives through community service.
+There is an unmatched level of integrity, commitment to excellence, and a general aura of potential that sets a Pi Phi apart from the rest.
+That’s because she is a member of a premier organization with a history steeped in tradition.
 The ideals set forth by their founders are what they live by today.